heutelbeck/sapl-demos/queryrewriting-jpa/README.md

 ## Related Demos

-For the same security scenario using SAPL's built-in reactive SQL (R2DBC) query manipulation without a custom constraint handler, see the queryrewriting-sql-reactive project.
+For the same security scenario using SAPL's built-in reactive SQL (R2DBC) query rewriting without a custom constraint handler, see the queryrewriting-sql-reactive project.
 For the reactive MongoDB equivalent, see queryrewriting-mongodb-reactive.